Updated on: February 1, 2023

 Do Dashlane and 1Password have free plans?

-Dashlane offers a free version of its password manager, which is very secure and feature-rich, but it lacks many extras offered in the premium version and limits the number of passwords you can store.
+Dashlane offers a free version of its password manager, which is very secure and feature-rich, but it lacks many extras offered in the premium version and limits you to 1 device.
 Dashlane also offers a 30-day free trial, and all of its plans come with a risk-free 30-day money-back guarantee.

 1Password doesn’t have a free plan, but it does have a 14-day free trial, which gives you enough time to test it out and see if it’s right for you.
 1Password doesn’t have a money-back guarantee.